Understanding Saint Barthélemy's Climate

 Peak Tourist Season vs. Off-Season Trade-Offs

-Off-season (June through October) provides dramatically reduced pricing, empty beaches, authentic island character, and slower-paced travel.
+Off-season (June through October) typically provides reduced pricing and less crowded beaches, authentic island character, and slower-paced travel.
 The cost savings can be substantial.
 The compromise involves weather uncertainty, reduced business availability, and acceptance of tropical conditions including afternoon showers and occasional strong winds.

 Shoulder seasons (April-May, November) balance both factors reasonably well, offering reduced-but-not-minimal pricing with generally acceptable weather conditions.